carla-simulator/carla/Docs/python_api.md

     - **Return:** _[carla.Waypoint](#carla.Waypoint)_
 - <a name="carla.Waypoint.next"></a>**<font color="#7fb800">next</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**distance**</font>)
 Returns a list of waypoints at a certain approximate `distance` from the current one.
 It takes into account the road and its possible deviations without performing any lane change and returns one waypoint per option.
-The list may be empty if the road ends before the specified distance, for instance, a lane ending with the only option of incorporating to another road.
+The list may be empty if the lane is not connected to any other at the specified distance.
     - **Parameters:**
         - `distance` (_float_) – The approximate distance where to get the next waypoints.
     - **Return:** _list([carla.Waypoint](#carla.Waypoint))_